timhaintz/timhaintz.github.io/_drafts/draft-post.md

 ---

 ### Introduction
 The below script is used to convert a CSV file into a Confluence markdown table.
-The Confluence markdown table format I used is Table 1 from [Confluence Wiki Markup](https://confluence.atlassian.com/doc/confluence-wiki-markup-251003035.html#ConfluenceWikiMarkup-Tables).
+The Confluence markdown table format used is Table 1 from [Confluence Wiki Markup](https://confluence.atlassian.com/doc/confluence-wiki-markup-251003035.html#ConfluenceWikiMarkup-Tables).

 ### Script
 #### PowerShell Code Block